dvdsantana/FluentValidation-cli/README.md

 This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

+## 🙏 Credits

+This project builds upon the excellent work of:

+- **[FluentValidation](https://github.com/FluentValidation/FluentValidation)** by [Jeremy Skinner](https://github.com/JeremySkinner) - The powerful, strongly-typed validation library for .NET that has become the industry standard for validation in C#/.NET applications.

+- **[fluentvalidation-ts](https://github.com/AlexJPotter/fluentvalidation-ts)** by [Alex Muench](https://github.com/AlexJPotter) - A TypeScript port of FluentValidation that brings the same elegant validation API to the TypeScript/JavaScript ecosystem.

+Without these foundational libraries, this code generation system would not be possible.
+We are grateful for their contributions to the developer community.

 ## 🆘 Support

 - 📖 [Documentation](docs/)